static-frame/static-frame/README.rst

 For the complete performance suite — dozens of comparisons across construction, selection, iteration, grouping, and reduction — run ``python -m static_frame.profile --performance``.

-For a broader introduction to StaticFrame, including a worked classification example, articles, videos, and full documentation, see `here <https://static-frame.readthedocs.io/en/latest/intro.html>`__.
+For a broader introduction to StaticFrame, including articles and full documentation, see `here <https://static-frame.readthedocs.io/en/latest/intro.html>`__.

+To interactively explore the API and see code examples, visit `staticframe.dev <https://www.staticframe.dev/>`__.